taozh2017/RGBD-SODsurvey/README.md

   		year={2020},
 	}

-If you find our srvey paper and evaluation code are useful, please cite above paper.
+If you find our survey paper and evaluation code are useful, please cite above paper.